Formula One Group: Formula Motorsport Limited

 Formula Motorsport Limited (formerly GP2 Motorsport Limited) was acquired by CVC in 2007, with its ownership controlled by Formula One's holding companies.
 FML currently runs various Formula One feeder series, which usually run races at the European rounds of the F1 championship, in order to give drivers experience and exposure to Formula One teams.

 Series currently run by FML are:

 Dormant series previously run by FML are:

 The Formula One Group also owns the rights to the "GP1" name.

+Dorna Sports S.L.

+Dorna Sports S.L. (also known as Dorna) is a motorsport promotion company based in Madrid, Spain, the company is responsible for promoting MotoGP and Superbike World Championship.
+The company was acquired by Liberty Media in 2025.